Postgraduate coursework in education

 This scholarship has been established to support one mature-age female student per year to complete a degree or undertake a research project.
 Preference will be given to candidates who are making a career change, or applying for support for a professional-experience internship, field-education placement, or research project with a strong social-improvement focus.

-Applications are OPEN until 5pm on April 28, for scholarships that take effect in 2014.
+Applications have closed for scholarships that take effect in 2014.

 Further information and applications (pdf, 122kB)

 Marion Macaulay was a graduate of the University of Sydney who spent many years in the teaching profession and was closely associated with women's and educational professional associations.
 She bequeathed her estate to the University of Sydney to be applied in the area of humanities.
 These scholarships are offered to coursework students currently enrolled in the Faculty of Arts or the Faculty of Education and Social Work who will be travelling overseas for the purpose of gaining credit towards their degrees, either in the form of approved exchange or an approved professional experience such as an internship or practicum.
 The value of the scholarship is $7500 regardless of the destination or duration of stay; recipients who already hold a scholarship of $5000 or more will receive $5000.